scorzo/m-agent/README.md

 # README for Google Calendar Event Scheduling Script

 ## Overview:
-This script integrates with Google Calendar using the Google Calendar API to schedule events.
-It utilizes OpenAI's GPT-3.5 for processing natural language inputs for scheduling requests.
+This script uses OpenAI's Assistants API for function calling as well as managing threads and messages.
+It integrates with Google Calendar API to schedule events and employs GPT-4 to process natural language scheduling requests.

 ## Setup and Usage